dpranke/pyfloyd/docs/grammar.md

       AKA repetition.
 Matches zero or more occurrences of `expr`.

     * Not:       `"~" expr`<br>
-      Matches if the next thing in the grammar does *not* match expr.
+      Matches if the next thing in the grammar does *not* match `expr`.
       This does not consume any input.

     * Empty:<br>
       Matches an empty string.
 This always succeeds.

     * Result:    `'->' `result_expr` | '{' result_expr '}'`<br>
-      Always succeeds and the expression returns the value of `host_expr`.
+      Always succeeds and the expression returns the value of `result_expr`.
-      Results are described below.
+      Results (or result expressions) are described below.

     * Pred:      `'?(' result_expr ')' | '?{' result_expr '}'`<br>
       Succeeds when the `result_expr` evaluates to true.
-No input is consumed unless the host_expr explicitly consumes it.
+No input is consumed unless the `result_expr` explicitly consumes it.

     * Binding:   `expr ':' ident`<br>
-      Assigns the string matching `expr` to the variable `ident`, which can then be used in subsequent preds and results in the sequence.
+      Assigns the string matching `expr` to the variable `ident`, which can then be used in subsequent preds and results terms in the same sequence that the binding happens in.

     * Parens:    `'(' expr ')'`<br>
       Matches the expression inside the parentheses as if it was a